Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 The funding has been used to raise curriculum standards and increase extra-curricular access to sport and physical activity.

 Our Ashton Park SSP membership also provides many and varied extra-curricular opportunities for our children.
-We are currently on target for every child in Year 2 and Key Stage 2 to represent Birdwell in an extra-curricular sporting competition at least once this academic year with pupil premium children and less active children targeted as a priority.
+We are currently on target for every child in Year 2 and Key Stage 2 to represent Birdwell in an extra-curricular sporting competition at least once this academic year, with pupil premium children and less active children targeted as a priority.
 Most KS2 children will have represented Birdwell multiple times by the end of the academic year.
+Our efforts in this area were recognised last year during the annual Ashton Park SSP award evening; we received an award for having the highest participation rate.
 In addition to membership costs, the funding has also helped to pay for transport to enable children to travel to venues across Bristol.

-Our partnership with Bristol University Sport has continued and has enabled our Y3/4 children to attend a Festival of Sport organised and delivered by student coaches, the funding covered the cost of transport.
-Elite student athletes continue to visit Birdwell giving our children an insight into high level sport coupled with higher education.
+Our partnership with Bristol University Sport has continued and elite student athletes continue to visit Birdwell giving our children an insight into high level sport coupled with higher education.

 The funding is also contributing to the cost of cycle training delivered by Sole Cycling in Reception, Year 4 and Year 6.

 Finally, to encourage physical activity, funding has also been used to pay for the cost of providing Forest School trained staff one afternoon per week.